siara-in/CrossCalc/README.md

 The correction symbol (`◅`) removes the last entered symbol from the expression for correction.

-If the expression is being directly entered, using the correction symbol removes the symbol just before the current position.
+If the expression is being directly entered, using the correction symbol removes the symbol just before the current cursor position.

 ### Equal symbol

 The `=` symbol is used to produce the result of the expression.
-On the keyboard, either `=` or `Enter` key may be used for this purpose.
+On the keyboard, either `=` or `Enter` key may be used.

 ### Plus or minus